burkkyy/HopEngine/README.md

 Welcome to our simple game engine

-## How to build
+## Building
-To build the engine simply run:
+To build the engine run:
 ```bash
 python build.py
 ```

-See `doc/buildenv/build.md` for more info
+See `doc/build.md` for more info on dependencies.

 ## Contributors
 * Azita